top of page

 Is an EV Right for Me?

-I would proffer that a significant majority of folks, even today, could get along just fine in an EV.
-There are dozens of EVs from numerous manufacturers , both from traditional ICEV makers and newer all-electric companies like Rivian and Tesla, to accommodate most needs today (cheaper, smaller, larger, luxurious, and pickups) and it's only getting better.
+I would proffer that a majority of folks, even today, could get along just fine in an EV.
+There are dozens of EVs from numerous manufacturers, both traditional ICEV makers and newer all-electric companies like Rivian, Lucid, Polestar, and Tesla, to accommodate most needs today (cheaper, smaller, larger, luxurious, and pickups), and it's only getting better.
 Maybe an electric minivan will come along?

-Really, it's the edge cases that are challenging right now, such as...
+Really, it's the edge cases where EVs aren't optimum right now, such as...

 • Frequently towing a trailer over long, one-way distances.

-• Not having a dedicated place to park at night that can be equipped with an EV charger
+• Not having a dedicated place to park at night that could be equipped with an EV charger.

 Maybe you're an edge case that I didn't consider above?

 You already read in considerable detail all the pros/cons about EVs above.
-So here's a brief recap of all those pros, in one view.
+So here's a brief recap, in one view.

 • No time wasted visiting gas stations.
 If you drive a lot you can leave home every day with a full charge.

-• Far less maintenance including no periodic oil change
+• Far less regular maintenance, including no periodic oil change.

 • Instant acceleration.
 Out accelerate probably 90+ percent of ICE cars on the road with just a pedestrian EV.

-• Low center of gravity and good tire grip makes for excellent handling
+• Low center of gravity and good tire grip make for excellent handling.

 • Far more efficient use of energy input potential, upward 200%.
 That's 3x!